Renewing a UK Passport from Overseas during COVID-19 Pandemic

 Use your phone as your EasyCard with Samsung Pay: Update

 Now you can use a virtual EasyCard in your Samsung Pay wallet for all your EasyCard needs, including MRT turnstiles, YouBike rentals and mobile payments by EasyCards.
-First go to your Samsung Pay app, and click the EasyCard option on the front page (if you don’t see this, you should do a software update on your phone or check if your model is compatible):
+First go to your Samsung Pay app (non-Samsung users (excluding iPhone users) can use the EasyCard Wallet app here), and click the EasyCard option on the front page (if you don’t see this, you should do a software update on your phone or check if your model is compatible):

 Continue reading